grafana/alloy/docs/sources/backwards-compatability.md

 * **Legal requirements**: If we learn that exposed behavior violates a licensing or legal requirement, a breaking change may be required.

-* **Specification errors**: If a specification for a feature is foudn to be incomplete or inconsistent, fixing the specification may require a breaking change.
+* **Specification errors**: If a specification for a feature is found to be incomplete or inconsistent, fixing the specification may require a breaking change.

-* **Bugs**: If a bug is found that goes against the documented specification of that functionality, fixing the bug may require breaing compatibility for users who are relying on the incorrect behavior.
+* **Bugs**: If a bug is found that goes against the documented specification of that functionality, fixing the bug may require breaking compatibility for users who are relying on the incorrect behavior.

 * **Upstream changes**: Much of the functionality of {{< param "PRODUCT_NAME" >}} is built on top of other software, such as OpenTelemetry Collector and Prometheus.
-If upstream software makes a breaks compatibility, we may need to reflect in {{< param "PRODUCT_NAME" >}}.
+If upstream software breaks compatibility, we may need to reflect this in {{< param "PRODUCT_NAME" >}}.

 We try whenever possible to resolve these issues without breaking compatibility.